Tariq1981/Data_Warehousing_Cloud/README.md

  - **[sql_queries.py](/sql_queries.py)**: This python script contains all the queries which are related to creating or dropping the tables mentioned above.It contains the copy commands which are used to stage the songs logs files in the staging tables.
 It also contains the insert statements which are used in populating model tables from the staging tables.
+The insert statements have been written in a way to remove duplicates.
+Also, an update statements have
+been added to be able to simulate upsert capability for each of the model tables.

  - **[etl.py](/etl.py)**: It runs the whole ETL process.
 It runs the staging commands.
 After the staging process it runs the insret statements which populate the model tables.